Limits of vector lattices: Dual spaces

 commutes for all $n\in\N$.
 Exactly the same argument as used in the proof of Theorem \ref{Thm: Dual of proj sys in VLIC is ind of duals in NVLIC} shows that $S$ is a lattice isomorphism, this time making use of Proposition \ref{Prop: Image of adjoint of lattice homomorphism} (ii). \end{proof}

 Theorems \ref{Thm: Dual of proj sys in VLIC is ind of duals in NVLIC} and \ref{Thm: Order continuous dual of proj sys in VLIC is ind of duals in NVLIC} cannot be generalised to systems over an arbitrary directed set $I$.
-Indeed, the assumption that the inverse system $\cal{I}$ is indexed by the natural numbers is used in essential ways to show that the mappings $T$ and $S$ in Theorems \ref{Thm: Dual of proj sys in VLIC is ind of duals in NVLIC} and \ref{Thm: Order continuous dual of proj sys in VLIC is ind of duals in NVLIC}, respectively, are both injective and surjective.
+Indeed, the assumption that the inverse system $\cal{I}$ is indexed by the natural numbers is used in essential ways to show that the lattice homomorphisms $T$ and $S$ in Theorems \ref{Thm: Dual of proj sys in VLIC is ind of duals in NVLIC} and \ref{Thm: Order continuous dual of proj sys in VLIC is ind of duals in NVLIC}, respectively, are both injective and surjective.
 The injectivity of $S$ and $T$ follows from the surjectivity of the maps $p_n$, which in turn follows from Lemma \ref{Lem: Countable projective system with surjective projections} where the total ordering of $\N$ is used explicitly.
-We are not aware of any conditions on a general inverse system $\cal{I}$ in $\vlc$, indexed over an arbitrary directed set, which implies that the projections from $\proj{\cal{I}}$ into the component spaces are surjective.
+We are not aware of any conditions on an inverse system $\cal{I}$ in $\vlc$, indexed over an arbitrary directed set, which implies that the projections from $\proj{\cal{I}}$ into the component spaces are surjective.
 Furthermore, the method of proof for surjectivity of $S$ and $T$ cannot be generalised to systems over arbitrary directed sets.
-As we show next, this issue is related to the extension of positive linear functionals.
+As we show next, this issue is related to the extension of order bounded linear functionals.

 \begin{thm} Let $\cal{I}\defeq \left( (\vlat{E}_\alpha)_{\alpha\in I}, (p_{\beta, \alpha})_{\beta \scc \alpha}\right)$ be an inverse system in $\vlic$ and $\cal{S} \defeq \left( \vlat{E}, (p_\alpha)_{\alpha\in I} \right)$ its inverse limit in $\vlc$.
 Assume that $p_{\beta , \alpha}$ and $p_\alpha$ are surjections for all $\beta\scc \alpha$ in $I$.
 Then the following statements are true. \begin{enumerate} \item[(i)] $\ind{\cal{I}^\sim}\defeq \left(\vlat{F},(e_\alpha)_{\alpha\in I}\right)$ exists in $\nvlic$. \item[(ii)] There exists an injective interval preserving normal lattice homomorphism $T:\vlat{F}\to \vlat{E}^\sim$ so that the diagram